Sanjaasürengiin Zorig: Murder case trial

 In December 2016, the district court in a closed hearing has convicted three individuals Ts.
 Amgalanbaatar, D. Sodnomdarjaa and T. Chimgee of the 1998 murder.
 The panel of judges issued a guilty verdict after the hearing that was held over a period of 6 weeks.
 The defendants were each given prison sentences of between 24 and 25 years to be carried in a strict regime prison.
 In March 2017, the Criminal Appeals Court of Ulaanbaatar has rejected the appeal of the 3 defendants after confirming that the testimony by the convicts D. Sodnomdarjaa and Ts.
 Amgalanbaatar given during the investigation regarding the case and the facts, as well as the hand-written testament by B. Sodnomdarjaa correspond to the testimonies of the relevant witnesses, material evidences from the site of the case, notes taken during the investigation at the site of the crime, as well as the conclusions of the experts regarding bodily injuries of the victim.

-Then deputy prime minister Tsendiin Nyamdorj, some other politicians and victim's family members questioned the decision to hold the trial behind closed doors.
-In December 2017, the Cabinet of Mongolia permitted to declassify the majority of this murder case file consisting of 14,926 pages while 74 pages of materials were to be kept classified.
+Then-deputy prime minister Tsendiin Nyamdorj, some other politicians and victim's family members questioned the decision to hold the trial behind closed doors.
+In December 2017, the Cabinet of Mongolia permitted the declassification of the majority of the murder case file, consisting of 14,926 pages, while 74 pages of materials were to be kept classified.
 The declassified documents had been transferred from the General Intelligence Agency of Mongolia to the Archive of Criminal Cases Database under the Supreme Court of Mongolia.
-The crime remains unsolved; many believe corrupt parliament members hired people to kill him.
+As of April 2026, the crime remains unsolved; many believe corrupt parliament members hired people to kill him.